scottcolfer/scottcolfer.github.io/_posts/2022-02-10-digital-folk-tales.md

 Friday 12th August was when I read an article in The Guardian which asked ‘[Why are senior staff fleeing the Government Digital Service?](https://www.theguardian.com/public-leaders-network/2015/aug/12/government-digital-service-staff-resignations)’.
 A lot of people left Digital Government at the tail-end of 2015 and into 2016.
 This had an impact on the mood.
 On a personal level I was thinking “oh no, have I joined too late just as it’s all coming to an end?’.

 The answer was ‘no’.
 People change.
 Digital moves on.
 That last big change was around the five-year mark (ish) in the official history of Digital Government.
 We’ve hit the ten-year mark and I see something similar happening now, with lots of people leaving.
 But what I recognise is this also means that lots of people are moving up.
 And lots of people are moving in.
 Digital Government represents pioneering, world-leading work.
 It’s valuable, it’s flawed and you can improve it.

+## A Digital-rose by any other name would smell as sweet

+The official history of UK’s Digital Government movement is pretty well documented.
+There’s things like ‘[A GDS Story](https://gds.blog.gov.uk/story/)’ that stretch back to Martha Lane Fox’s pioneering and now famous report on [the future of Directgov](https://www.gov.uk/government/publications/directgov-2010-and-beyond-revolution-not-evolution-a-report-by-martha-lane-fox) in 2010.

+But an organisation as big as the Civil Service takes a while to change.
+There’s a prehistory to Digital in Government.
+And I glimpsed bits of it whilst working in ‘the normal’ Civil Service from 2006-2010.
+I periodically heard Gus O’Donnell, the Cabinet Secretary at the time, talk about two things: managing risk (instead of trying to avoid it) and customer insights.
+In 2006 I found a Cabinet Office working paper called ‘Customer insight in public services - “A Primer”’.
+I still have a copy.
+The front page is a quote from Gus O’Donnell:

+“We must be relentlessly customer-focused.
+Many people want a single point of contact for a range of services.
+The public are not interested in whether their needs are met by Department X or Agency Y, they just want a good, joined-up service where X and Y talk to each other and share information the public have provided.
+We should strive to meet this demand.”

+It included guidance on using tools like customer journey mapping to improve services.
+This was exciting for me.
+I wrote a briefing paper for my senior leadership team and used it to make space for customer-journey maps to improve my service (provision of skills tests for trainee-teachers).

+I wasn't alone in this.
+I connected with lots of people in a similar headspace who were doing similar things, trying to improve what they were working on in whatever way they could.
+They were often successful despite odds stacked against them.
+But were usually so modest that you’d never know about it.

+I share this because the Civil Service is massive and our Digital is a little bit of it.
+There’s some stuff that we’ve packaged-up and called Digital and it’s officially ‘ours’.
+But in reality it can’t happen without our colleagues and it’s unofficially happening all over the place.
+Digital Government has done and continues to do pioneering, world-leading work.
+It’s valuable, it’s flawed and it can be improved by our awesome colleagues around the Civil Service.